 to prepare the participants for the employment process, by increasing self-awareness, self-expression, and motivation.
 The participants will also have the chance to work on their presentation skills.

-- with tape, place a paper on each participant’s back;
+- with tape, place a piece of paper on each participant’s back;

 - after they finished, each participant has 15 minutes to read their papers and prepare a short presentation for a job interview;